Pavel Kroupa: Teaching

 Comment:

-The vast majority of stars form in less than one pc sized groups or clusters containing from a dozen to millions of binary stars and which are far denser than galactic fields.
-Knowledge of the distribution and properties of, and of the dynamical processes within, these dense stellar systems is therefore important for understanding the properties and kinematics of stellar populations in and around galaxies.
+The vast majority of stars form in less than one pc sized groups or clusters, i.e. in embedded star clusters from the clumps of molecular clouds.
+These initially contain from a dozen to millions of binary stars.
+The embedded star clusters are far denser than galactic field populations.
+Knowledge of the distribution and properties of these dense stellar systems and of the dynamical processes within them is important for understanding the properties and kinematics of stellar populations in and around galaxies.

 Back to Top